 To apply, you need to register your email in our customer portal, myNAATI.
 After you have registered, you can apply from myNAATI.

 There are four pathways to become eligible to sit a Certified Interpreter (Auslan & English) Test.
-Click here to look at the summary document.

 For Auslan, the Certified Interpreter test involves five tasks: